kelveden/milli/README.md

 	...

 So, what's going on here?
-You can probably spot that there are 4 distinct steps:
+You can probably spot that there are several distinct steps:

+1. Clear down any stubs from previous tests
-1. Setup zero or more stubs
+2. Setup zero or more stubs
-2. Setup zero or more expectations
+3. Setup zero or more expectations
-3. Run test code
+4. Run test code
-4. Verify that any expectations specified have been met
+5. Verify that any expectations specified have been met

 API
 ---